 Muneer Satter, Chairman

 Muneer A. Satter has served as a member of our Board of Directors since 2012.
 Mr. Satter has been Chairman at Satter Investment Management LLC since 2012, and he also manages the Satter Foundation.
 Prior to Satter Investment Management, Mr. Satter was a partner at Goldman Sachs where he spent 24 years in various roles, most recently as the Global Co-Head of the Principal Debt Group and Global Head of the Mezzanine Group in the Merchant Banking Division.
-He is Co-Chairman of the Board of Aerpio Therapeutics, Inc. and Vital Therapies, Inc., Chairman of the Board of Linq3 Technologies LLC and Restorsea Holdings, LLC and a director of Annexon Biosciences.
+He is Chairman of the Board of Aerpio and a board member of Vital Therapies, Inc., Chairman of the Board of Linq3 Technologies LLC and Restorsea Holdings, LLC and a director of Annexon Biosciences.
 He also serves as Vice Chairman of Goldman Sachs Foundation and GS Gives, is a director of World Business Chicago, is on the Board of Advisors of the American Enterprise Institute and is on the Board of Trustees of Northwestern University.
 Mr. Satter received a B.A. in Economics from Northwestern University, a J.D. from Harvard Law School, and an M.B.A. from Harvard Business School.

 Duane Nash, MD, has served as a member of our board of directors since 2013.
 Dr. Nash is currently the President of Vital Therapies, Inc, a biopharmaceutical company, and has formally served as Executive Vice President, Chief Business Officer, and Medical Director.
 Dr. Nash joined Vital Therapies from Wedbush PacGrow Life Sciences, an investment bank, where he was employed from March 2009 to March 2012, serving most recently as Senior Vice President in Equity Research.
 Before that he was a research analyst at Pacific Growth Equities, an investment bank, from April 2008 through March 2009, which was subsequently acquired by Wedbush Securities, Inc. Dr. Nash also practiced as an attorney from November 2002 to February 2008, most recently at the law firm of Davis Polk, where he focused on intellectual property litigation and corporate matters.
 Dr. Nash currently serves on the board of directors of Aerpio Therapeutics Inc. Dr. Nash earned a BA in biology from Williams College, an MD from Dartmouth Medical School, a JD from the University of California, Berkeley, and an MBA from the University of Oxford.
 Dr. Nash completed his internship in general surgery at the University of California at San Francisco.